OpenTaho/taho/tests/result-0/README.md

 }
 ```

-If executed in a directory that contains the files in the prior state the
+The program will set a zero exit code when executed in a directory that contains
-program will set a zero exit code.
+the files in the proper state.